mendix/docs/content/product-naming/product-naming.md

 ### SCRUM Master

 {{% alert type="info" %}}
-"SCRUM" is in all caps for this App Team role in the Developer Portal UI.
+"SCRUM" is written in all caps for this App Team role in the Developer Portal UI.
 {{% /alert %}}

 #### Sprint